S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 2. Persistence Mechanism:

 Registry Manipulation:
-        Adds an entry in the Windows Registry under HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run.
+Adds an entry in the Windows Registry under `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
 This ensures the backdoor runs every time the user logs in.
-        The value points to C:\\Windows\\System32\\payload.dll (a likely misconfiguration, as the current code produces an executable, not a DLL).
+The value points to `C:\\Windows\\System32\\payload.dll` (a likely misconfiguration, as the current code produces an executable, not a DLL).

-3. Networking:
+4. Networking:

 Uses Windows' Winsock API to set up the socket connection to the attacker.

 ## The fourth stage (Data Exfiltration) over OneDrive API C2 Channe